tus/tus-resumable-upload-protocol/protocol.md

 not be transferred to the new final upload.

 The merge request MAY even be sent before all partial uploads are finished.
-This feature MUST be explicitly announced by the server by including the `concatenation-unfinished` element in the `Tus-Extension` header.
+This feature MUST be explicitly announced by the Server by including the `concatenation-unfinished` element in the `Tus-Extension` header.

-The server MAY delete partial uploads once they are concatenated but they MAY be used multiple times to form a final resource.
+The Server MAY delete partial uploads once they are concatenated but they MAY be used multiple times to form a final resource.

 Any `PATCH` request against a final upload MUST be denied and MUST neither